-If you’re struggling for ideas on how to do this, start off by reading about how to reduce plastic in the bathroom.
+If you’re struggling for ideas on how to do this, reducing the amount of plastic in your bathroom is a great way to start.
 This could include switching to a soap bar as opposed to using a disposable soap dispenser, or switching to a shampoo bar, like weDo/’s No Plastic Shampoo.
 Some other unique ways to limit plastic consumption include using paper sticky tape as opposed to plastic, using loose tea leaves and a strainer instead of teabags, and storing your food in re-usable containers.

 The main advice is to simply stay away from any single-use plastic items, such as plastic water bottles, cups, cutlery, straws and plastic bags.
 Also try to look out for products with reduced packaging or packaging made from recyclable materials wherever possible.

 If you do find yourself purchasing plastic items, try getting into the routine of upcycling if you can.
 This could include transforming shampoo bottles into plant pots, or reusing beauty containers to create DIY products such as scalp scrubs, hair masks and face masks.
 Upcycling doesn’t have to stop at plastic either – try transforming old clothes into cushion covers or using an old jam jar as a pot for your makeup brushes.
 You can also check out this creative eco hack on how to transform your weDo/ Protect Balm into a DIY candle on TikTok.
 The list is endless if put your creative mind to it!